Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/implementing-interactive-applications/index.md

 the stack and when the set of interactions triggered by the state are done it will "return" to the original state by popping itself from the stack.

-This reusability means you can avoid a lot of code duplication but because your states need to be more generic, by their very nature you aren't able to make as many assumptions about what is going on in the big picture.
+This reusability means you can avoid a lot of code duplication.
+However, because your states need to be more generic by their very nature you aren't able to make as many assumptions about what is going on in the big picture.

 {{% notice tip %}}